Detailed Action

 the grow wall (frame 1, see figs 1 and 18) provided by a chassis outlining a hollow rectangular shape and wall faces (15, see figs 1 and 18) mounted on opposing sides of the chassis, with the chassis and wall face substantially enclosing a rectangular volume (see figs 1 and 18);

-Martin fails to disclose with each of the beams of the connector including liquid conduits passing lengthwise through the beams; and wherein the liquid conduits additionally include connections for provision of liquids to an interior of the rectangular volume, wherein the beams have an upper surface with an inclination towards the trough.
+Martin fails to disclose the connector providing inflow, with each of the beams of the connector including an internal liquid conduit formed in the corresponding beam and passing lengthwise through the corresponding beam; and wherein the liquid conduits additionally include connections for provision of liquids to an interior of the rectangular volume, the connections extending from the internal liquid conduits through the connector to the interior of the rectangular volume, and wherein the beams have an upper surface with an inclination towards to the trough, the upper surface of each beam sloping downwardly from an outer portion of the beam toward the open bottomed trough.

 It would have been obvious to one of ordinary skill in the art before the effective filing date of